 This replacement color can be inherited from a parent.

-Particular attention should be paid to the readability of text alternatives for images embedded in the HTML when images are not displayed.
+Special attention must be paid to the readability of text alternatives for images embedded in the HTML when images are not turned off.